rdp5008/rdp5008.com/content/about.md

 showMetadata = false
 +++

-I am a technology professional interested in progamming and web development.
+I am a technology professional studying Computer Science at College of DuPage.

-I am currently learning Python, Swift and SQL development at http://morainevalley.edu.
+I am active in Python, Swift, and SwiftUI development.

 Check out my other sites: